top of page

 Additionally, cultivate a supportive environment.
 Engage in positive activities, spend quality time together, and foster a sense of safety to strengthen the parent-child bond.
 Connecting with support networks, such as parenting groups or community resources, can also provide encouragement and shared experiences (Van der Kolk, 2014).

 Attachment trauma refers to the emotional pain stemming from early relational experiences, particularly between caregivers and children.
 This trauma often arises from inconsistent caregiving, neglect, or abuse, leading to insecure attachment styles.
 John Bowlby’s attachment theory highlights how crucial early bonds shape emotional and social development (Bowlby, 1969).
-Disruptions in these bonds can have lasting effects on your ability to form healthy adult relationships.
+Disruptions in these bonds can have lasting effects on your ability to form healthy adult relationships and your sense of safety, love, and belonging.

-Healing from attachment trauma is possible through therapy and will help you make sense of challenging experiences that prevent you from having the relationships you want to have.
-To prevent attachment trauma in future generations, adults can cultivate self-awareness of their own painful wounds, understand the emotions and behaviours connected to these wounds, and learn ways to cope with the wounds of the past, foster self compassion, and interact with self and others in healthy ways.
-This will prevent cycles from continuing throughout generations, When adults are healed, they are more capable of fostering supportive environments and fostering secure attachments for children.
+Healing from attachment trauma is possible through therapy and can help you make sense of challenging experiences that prevent you from having the relationships you want to have.
+To support future generations, adults can cultivate self-awareness of their own painful wounds, understand emotions and behaviours connected to these wounds, and learn ways to heal from the past, foster self compassion, and interact with self and others in ways that foster safety, love, and belonging.
+When adults are healed, they can cultivate supportive environments and offer co-regulation that leads to secure attachment for children.

 Call/Text: 236-565-5336